EternityForest/picodash/README.md

 ## Using plugins

-To use a plugin, you must add an import map to the page, telling the browser where to find things
+To use a plugin, you must add an import map to the page, telling the browser where to find things.
+Plugins in the core set have a comment at the top of the file specifying requirements.

 ### Unit conversions
 Due to the unit conversion code being larger than the entire picodash code, it's a plugin.